sal55/langs/pcl/readme.md

 By invoking PC on this input and telling it to write a new PCL file, it will look more like test.pcl above.

 However, the original contains everything needed to generate ASM or EXE.
 The ASM produced is again similar to test.asm above.

+### Used as C Compiler Backend

+I started modifying my C compiler to generate PCL, however I stopped because at the moment it's not worthwhile.
+(It needs a new front-end first!)

+It would probably work (the current backend generates terrible code), but PCL would need some tweaks:

+* C mostly still uses a 32-bit int, so most ops are 32-bits.
+Currently most PCL ops (add, etc) are 64 bits, so special support is needed to provide 32 bit ones.
+* Some support for doing setjmp/longjmp is needed in PCL
+* C compiles a module at a time, so extra support is needed for multiple modules, which have to be submitted all at the same time.
+(Probably, there are devious ways to get around this, by pretending each module is a whole program with imports and exports, generating multiple ASM files from multiple PCL, and using my AA assembler linker.
+But clearly that's a lot of work)

+### Improvement in my M Systems Compiler

+A version of PCL was already part of my recent compilers, but tightly integrated.
+Working on this separate version showed how much of a mess it was, and it is now considerably tidied up.

+The discipline of deciding what belongs this side of PCL or the other side was useful too.

+However, because I really need the PCL components to be part of the compiler for efficiency, it has put considerable pressure on M's module system.
+So my next project is to overhaul that.

+### The Runtime Library

+For M, this is split into functions called explicitly, and those support functions called implicitly.
+But where do they belong?
+How do they fit in with PCL?

+Most such functions are compiled as normal, with the rest of an application, into PCL.
+Some functionality however, was moved to PCL, examples:

+* 128-bit arithmetic
+* Integer ** (power) operators
+* Function reflection

+These become the headache of PCL (they are variously implemented as special RTS functions, or as x64 code; depends on target).

+Actually that is one big advantage is that the compiler can off-load a lot of these problems onto PCL

+### Purity of PCL

+PCL is intended to be oblivious to both source language (eg. M and C), and target.
+But that is not quite the case.

+So a few opcodes remain used as hints to help out.
+In particular, SETARGS is used at the start of call-sequence, due to the special needs of the Win64 ABI.

+### Types and Opcodes in Detail

+See the file pc_tables.
+There are no separate docs at present.

+### The API

+See the file api.m.
+This is extracted from an exports file used for DLL; these are functions in the PC project marked as exported for use via a DLL.

+The pcdemo.m gives an idea of how a PCL program is synthesised.

+### What's Missing

+Absolutely loads.
+However, enough of the various combinations of opcodes and types are populated to enable me to use it for all my main language projects.
+However it can't take over from my current compiler until:

+* I transfer over the optimiser, such as it is, for the x64 code (that won't take long)
+* I figure out how to do the inline ASM of my M language.
+I thought of allowing PCL to deal with ASM, but decided not to.
+Inline ASM (which is initially parsed into the AST of the compiler), will only be possible when PC is used as an integrated part of the compiler.
+Then there will need to be some to-ing and fro-ing between the front end and the x64 backend.
+PCL will only see an opaque 'ASM' opcode.
+* There are various tweaks to with block-handling.
+(PCL nominally deals with block by value, but the ABI specifies they are handled by reference.)

+Another thing is that the new compiler is 5% slower than the current one; I would like to find out why.